jlangch/venice/src/main/resources/com/github/jlangch/venice/docgen/venice-doc.md

 ## Example

-Define a function a `add` with documentation:
+Define a function `add` with documentation:

 ```venice
 (defn